Beyond Two-Stage Training: Cooperative SFT and RL for LLM Reasoning: Analysis

-\textbf{Cost-Benefit Analysis.} We evaluated the cost-performance trade-offs by measuring wall-clock training time, average GPU memory usage per device, and final convergence performance across two model scales: Qwen2.5-3B (4×A100-80GB) and Qwen3-8B-Base (8×MI300-192GB).
-As shown in Table~\ref{table:cost_perf_analysis}, Cold-start requires nearly 2x the training time of RL-zero, despite the short SFT stage.
-This overhead stems from long sequence lengths induced by the SFT stage (see Figure \ref{fig:train_dynamics}).
-BRIDGE achieved 44\% and 14\% time savings compared to Cold-start for the 3B and 8B models, respectively.
-Despite a modest 11\% increase in memory usage for the larger model, BRIDGE consistently delivered superior performance improvements (13\% for 3B and 9.7\% for 8B models), demonstrating favorable cost-benefit trade-offs for practical deployment.
+\textbf{Training Efficiency.} We evaluate the cost-performance trade-offs by measuring wall-clock training time, average GPU memory usage per device, and final convergence performance across two model scales: Qwen2.5-3B (4$\times$A100-80GB) and Qwen3-8B-Base (8$\times$MI300-192GB).
+As shown in Table~\ref{table:cost_perf_analysis}, two-stage pipeline (SFT→RL) requires nearly 2x the training time of RL, despite the short SFT stage.
+This overhead stems from long sequence lengths induced by the SFT stage (Fig. \ref{fig:train_dynamics}).
+BRIDGE achieved 44\% and 14\% time savings compared to the two-stage pipeline for the 3B and 8B models, respectively.
+Despite a modest 11\% increase in memory usage for the larger model, BRIDGE consistently delivered superior performance improvements (11.8\% for 3B and 9.7\% for 8B models), demonstrating favorable cost-benefit trade-offs for practical deployment.